 Without Professional Indemnity insurance cover the consequential costs of an erroneous decision would most likely have to be borne by the owner.

-Since it is the responsibility of the engine owner to appoint a competent person to inspect the boiler in their care, then in turn it is in their own interest to ensure all necessary safeguards are in place to protect themselves.
+It is the responsibility of the engine owner to appoint a competent person to inspect the boiler.
+Therefore it is in the owners interest to ensure that all necessary insurances and working practices are in place which provide protect to the owner.

 Corporate Inspecting Bodies